3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 VASCULAR ACCIDENT IN THE BRAIN

 Most of us have some idea of what happens when someone has a stroke: they are going along normally and then suddenly a group of nerves suddenly does not work.
 This might involve inability to move certain muscles (arm, face, etc.) or it could involve deeper more crucial neurologic functions in such a way that the affected person dies.
+(In fact, "stroke" is the third most common cause of human death after cancer and heart disease.).
 Most of us know that “stroke” involves some kind of blood clot plugging an important blood vessel in the brain, preventing an important area from receiving circulation.
 Most of us also know that sometimes the symptoms of the stroke are reversible or partly reversible but we do not know what separates the reversible stroke symptoms from the irreversible ones.
 In this discussion, we are going to be reviewing strokes and other vascular accidents in the brains of pets.

 FACTORS INCREASING RISK

 As far as human patients go, most of us are familiar with the risk factors as they are emphasized in assorted public service announcements: smoking, diabetes mellitus, high blood cholesterol levels, alcohol use, and history of heart attack.
-Most of these problems are simply not relevant to pets which makes vascular accident a much less common condition in pets (whereas stroke is the third most common cause of human death after heart disease and cancer).
+Most of these problems are simply not relevant to pets which makes vascular accident a much less common condition in pets than it is in humans.
+That said, an underlying disease can be found in approximately 50% of dogs with vascular accidents and 30% of dogs with vascular accidents will have high blood pressure.

 HOW TO TELL IF THERE HAS BEEN A VASCULAR ACCIDENT

 Treatment of vascular accident is all about supportive care: maximizing brain oxygenation until the damaged nerves can heal.
 If seizures are occurring, they must be suppressed with medication.
 If pressure inside the skull is elevated, it must be normalized.
 High blood pressure must be corrected as must abnormal bleeding states.
-Prolonged intensive nursing care should be expected.
-Oxygen supplementation and tube feeding for nutrition may be needed.
-The pet may even require a ventilator to maintain respiratory function.
+Patients can be affected such that they need special home care such as help with mobility and toilet function.
+Physical therapy may be helpful in regaining function.
+Some patients, however, are so compromised that they need intensive nursing in the hospital at least temporarily.
+This could include a feeding tube, supplemental oxygen or even a ventilator to assist breathing depending on how much loss of function has occurred.

 In humans, the degree and speed of recovery depend on: the size of the brain area involved, location of the brain area involved, cause of the vascular accident, and progression of the clinical signs after the initial event.
 In a study of 33 dogs with vascular accidents, none of these things correlated with outcome.
 Instead, dogs that had known underlying diseases (i.e. where the cause of the vascular accident was known) had shorter survival times and increased risk of recurrence.
 As a rule, pets are felt to have higher potential for recovery than humans (with recovery times typically measured in days to weeks).